-Warping is mainly caused by uneven platform.
+Warping is mainly caused by an uneven platform.
 To solve this problem, the distance between the platform and the nozzle must be adjusted properly – calibrate the platform and carry out platform maintenance.
 See the manuals: Platform Calibration and Platform Maintenance.

 Remember to avoid draughts and print at a temperature between 21 and 28 Celsius degrees.
-Use side covers to keep a stable temperature inside the chamber.
+Use the side covers to keep a stable temperature inside the chamber.

 Delamination of Layers (They Split Apart)